 Workers’ compensation claims are not like personal injury cases.
 If you can’t settle a personal injury case, you can just say, “Don’t want to settle?
 Fine.
 We’ll just let the jury settle it.”
 That can’t be done in a workers’ compensation case.
 There is no jury to decide the value of your claim, and no judge has the power to force either party to agree.

-Over one hundred years ago, the Pennsylvania General Assembly passed the Pennsylvania Workers’ Compensation Act, fashioning a compromise between labor and management in which workers exchanged the right to pursue negligence claims against their employers for the right to receive disability benefits regardless of whether anyone was at fault for causing an injury.
+More than 100 years ago, the Pennsylvania General Assembly passed the Pennsylvania Workers’ Compensation Act, fashioning a compromise between labor and management in which workers exchanged the right to pursue negligence claims against their employers for the right to receive disability benefits regardless of whether anyone was at fault for causing an injury.
 Unfortunately, the benefits you receive under the Act are relatively meager.
 There are special benefits available to you if you lose certain body parts or lose certain functions such as eyesight or hearing.
 Under most circumstances, however, you will receive medical coverage for your injury and wage loss benefits that are fixed on the date of injury and will not go up.
-With inflation, the value of those benefits will steadily decline.
+With inflation, a trusted works comp attorney will tell you that the value of those benefits will steadily decline.

 The time during which you may receive wage replacement benefits is often finite.
 If you return to work at wages less than your pre-injury wages or a judge rules that you have an “earning power,” the insurance company must pay you wage loss benefits for a maximum of 500 weeks.